-It came about, in part, because of a 1988 case where two hackers broke in to the British Telecom Prestel network and obtained access to user accounts including that of Prince Philip.
+The CMA came about, in part, because of a 1988 case where two hackers broke into the British Telecom Prestel network and obtained access to user accounts including that of Prince Philip.

 Prestel was a text-based interactive information system developed by the UK Post Office in the late 1970s.
 Users could browse numbered pages of text (similar to the contemporaneous Ceefax and Teletext information services) on their television as well as send electronic messages to other Prestel users.
 Prestel services were expensive and the system did not become widely used, although Prestel technology was sold to many other telecom companies.
 Prestel was gradually sold off in the early 1990s as the internet became available to domestic users.

 The two hackers were originally tried and convicted under a law concerned with forgery and counterfeiting, but the conviction was overturned by higher courts who concluded that the Forgery and Counterfeiting Act 1981 had never been intended to be used for this purpose.
 This led the majority of legal experts to conclude that hacking was not actually illegal in Britain at the time.

 The CMA was drawn up hurriedly and was criticised at the time for not being adequately scrutinised, but its central aims have stood the test of time.
 The original Act introduced three new criminal offences:

 - unauthorised access with intent of committing or aiding further offences

 Note that ‘unauthorised’ in this context means that the attacker must be aware that they are not intended to use the computer in question.
 So using another person’s account details, or breaking in to a computer by a password attack are clearly unauthorised use of the computer.